odan/odan.github.io/_posts/2020-11-19-about-the-author.md

 I create individual web applications for the public transport and e-government in Switzerland.

-In my free time I also contribute to various open source projects and like to **[blog](https://odan.github.io/)** about PHP, Slim-Framework and .NET.
+In my free time I contribute to various open source projects and like to **[blog](https://odan.github.io/)** about PHP, Slim-Framework and .NET.

 You can find all my open source projects on [Github](https://github.com/odan).